 - For Tufts in Beijing: through CHNS 4 or equivalent

-- For Tufts in Chile and Tufts in Madrid: through SPN 22 or equivalent
+- For Tufts in Chile: through SPN 22 or equivalent

 - For Tufts in Paris: through FR 22 or equivalent for the primary program; through FR 2 or equivalent for Beaux-Arts applicants; through FR 1 for Paris College of Art and Centrale Supélec.